EvilJordan/eth2-staking-guide/README.md

 - [Validator keys and deposit files](https://www.coincashew.com/coins/overview-eth/guide-or-how-to-setup-a-validator-on-eth2-testnet-prater#2.-signup-to-be-a-validator-at-the-launchpad) - Steps 1 and 2 OR you can skip all the hard stuff and use the [Wagyu](https://wagyu.gg/) GUI.
 No matter what process you pick, please generate these validator keys on a secure machine.

 ## Set up Router
-- Assign a static IP to your staking machine.
+- Assign a static IP to your staking machine on either your local network or your WAN if possible.
 - Open ports on router for SSH access (default port 22) (optional if not managing locally), p2p (9000), and eth1 (30303)

 ## Set up Staking Machine